-Despite the relative common prevalence of advertising on the organization's website reported by service providers, most caregiver advisors did not hear about the position by the organization's website.
-Based upon the methods suggested by non-advising caregivers, more focus may need to be placed on advertising through social media to reach new caregiver advisors.
+Despite the relative common prevalence of advertising on the organization's website reported by service providers, most past caregiver advisors did not hear about the position by the organization's website.
+Based upon the methods suggested by potential caregiver advisors, more focus may need to be placed on advertising through social media to reach new caregiver advisors.